a3r0id/php-rate-limiting/README.md

 Many webservers will serve `.json` files willingly, this is bad if our config/database file is located within our service area (`/var/www/*` in most cases).

 Fix:
-You can literally change the file extension to ANYTHING, use `.conf` for best security as most webservers will not server them by default.
+You can literally change the file extension to ANYTHING, use `.conf` for best security as most webservers will not serve them by default.

 -------